giellalt/lang-mrj/mrj.md

 ## Devoicing
 **Onset consonant devoicing rule**

 * * *

-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-mrj/blob/main/../src/fst/phonology.twolc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/phonology.twolc](https://github.com/giellalt/lang-mrj/blob/main/src/fst/phonology.twolc)</small>

+---

-added to the xml source files. йолтишкӓ:йолтишкӓ A_OLMA "(eng) /(fin) /(rus) " ;
+This is where new words are added as lexc entries before they are added to the xml source files. йолтишкӓ:йолтишкӓ A_OLMA "(eng) /(fin) /(rus) " ;

 ADD ADJECTIVES BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives_newwords.lexc](http://github.com/giellalt/lang-mrj/blob/main/../src/fst/stems/adjectives_newwords.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/stems/adjectives_newwords.lexc](https://github.com/giellalt/lang-mrj/blob/main/src/fst/stems/adjectives_newwords.lexc)</small>

+---